hellomosaddiq/nexus-new-tab/docs/features/quick-notes.md

 # Quick Notes

-NEXUS includes a powerful quick notes system that allows you to capture thoughts, ideas, and information instantly without leaving your new tab.
-The system features auto-save functionality, rich text support, and seamless integration with your workflow.
+NEXUS includes a simple quick notes system that allows you to capture thoughts, ideas, and information instantly without leaving your new tab.
+The system features auto-save functionality and seamless integration with your workflow.

 ## 📝 Overview